VPS Deployment

 Add swap (recommended for 4 GB servers)

 Section titled “Add swap (recommended for 4 GB servers)”Swap is disk space that your server can use as extra memory when RAM runs low.
-On servers with only 4 GB RAM, adding swap prevents crashes during Docker builds:
+On servers with only 4 GB RAM, adding swap provides a safety net during heavy agent workloads:

 fallocate -l 2G /swapfilechmod 600 /swapfilemkswap /swapfileswapon /swapfileecho '/swapfile none swap sw 0 0' >> /etc/fstabThe last line ensures swap is re-enabled after a server reboot.